John A. O'Brien Professor of Theology

 Early Christian Doctrine, Theological Method, and Biblical Exegesis

 Deification through the Cross.
 An Eastern Christian Theology of Salvation.
-Grand Rapids, MI: Eerdmans; forthcoming.
+Grand Rapids, MI: Eerdmans; 2020.

 Retrieving Nicaea: The Development and Meaning of Trinitarian Doctrine.
 Grand Rapids, MI: Baker Academic, 2011 & 2018.